unfor19/frigga/README.md

 ## Getting Started

-1. Grafana - Before starting, import the dashboard [frigga - Jobs Usage](docker-swarm/grafana/provisioning/dashboards/jobs-usage.json) (ID: 12537) to Grafana, and check out the number of DataSeries
+1. Grafana - Import the dashboard [frigga - Jobs Usage](docker-swarm/grafana/provisioning/dashboards/jobs-usage.json) (ID: 12537) to Grafana, and check out your current number of DataSeries
 1. Grafana - Generate an API Key for `Viewer`
 1. Get the list of metrics that are in use in your dasboards

    ```bash
    $ frigga gl # gl is grafana-list, or good luck :)

    Grafana url [http://localhost:3000]: http://my-grafana.grafana.net
    Grafana api key: (hidden)
    >> [LOG] Getting the list of words to ignore when scraping from Grafana